 - Service and retail operations

 Decision sciences is devoted to the study of quantitative methods used to aid decision making in business environments.
-The program is characterized by its rigorous analytical approach and emphasizes the use of mathematical models and analytical reasoning to solve problems with optimization methods, computer simulation and statistics.
+The program is characterized by rigorous analytical approaches and emphasizes the use of mathematical models and analytical reasoning to solve problems with optimization methods, computer simulation, and data-driven analytics.

 Students studying decision sciences conduct research in a broad range of areas, such as:

 - Healthcare analytics